Loading...

 • If Tel 2 starts to flash, you’re plugged into the wrong telephone jack on the back of the Rogers Home Phone modem.
 You’ll need to move the telephone cord to the other grey jack to restore service.

 • If neither Tel 1 or Tel 2 starts to flash, there’s no connection between your telephone set and the Rogers Home Phone modem.
-This could be caused because the:
+This could be caused by the following:

 • Telephone cord is currently plugged into the yellow or silver Ethernet jack on the Rogers Home Phone modem.
 If it is, it needs to be moved to the grey Tel ½ jack.